Sairamzz/Panoramic-Image-Stitching-Low-Contrast-Images/README.md

 Constructs the final mosaic by chaining sequential homographies to a reference image, warping all input images onto a common canvas, and blending overlaps with weighted averaging.
 Produces the stitched panorama.

 ## Results:

 ### 6 Image Dataset:

 <img width="806" height="658" alt="image" src="https://github.com/user-attachments/assets/3d2819d3-ad08-42f8-a6a3-6c136843b1c5" />

 ### 28 Image Dataset:

 <img width="714" height="658" alt="image" src="https://github.com/user-attachments/assets/7a7a19e1-3291-4304-9842-72b75d431bae" />

 ## How to run:

 clone the repo into your local system and run the python notebook (Change the Image destinations in the data folder accordingly)

-## Acknowledgments

-This project was developed as part of coursework under the guidance of Prof. Hanumant Singh, Department of Electrical and Computer Engineering and Program Director of the Master of Science in Robotics program.

-The image dataset used for this project was provided by Prof. Hanumant Singh, and is credited to him.